kojoidrissa/djangoconUS-2015/D&D_djangoconUS-2015.md

-#A D&D-based guide to Contribution and Inclusion in the Python Community
+#A D&D-based guide to Contributing to the Django Community
+##"A D&D-based guide to Growing the  community"
+-  In the "Wizard" section, highlight the three different types of arcane casters
+    +  Wizard == Pythonista
+    +  Sorcerer == JavaScript expert?
+    +  Warlock == HTML/CSS expert?
+    +  Cleric == Documentation people? (that may be trying to hard to extend that metaphor)

 ##Kojo Idrissa
 -  Rogue Pythonista
 -  Educator & Accountant w/ an MBA